google-deepmind/open_spiel/docs/developer_guide.md

 -   the root CMakeLists.txt to add the option, with an OFF default
 -   add the option to `scripts/global_variables.sh`
--   set the option to "ON" in `.travis.yml` for the "All dependencies" integration test.
 -   change `install.sh` to make sure the dependency is installed
 -   use constructs like `if (${BUILD_WITH_HANABI})` in CMake to optionally add the targets to build.